mpv-player/mpv/DOCS/man/input.rst

 ``stream-end``
     Raw end position in bytes in source stream.

-``length``
+``duration``
-    Length of the current file in seconds.
-If the length is unknown, the property is unavailable.
+    Duration of the current file in seconds.
+If the duration is unknown, the property is unavailable.
 Note that the file duration is not always exactly known, so this is an estimate.

+    This replaces the ``length`` property, which was deprecated after the mpv 0.9 release.
+(The semantics are the same.)

 ``avsync``
     Last A/V synchronization difference.
 Unavailable if audio or video is